yrakcaz/GoProJect/README.md

 Controlling a GoPro Hero 7 silver (for now) from a raspberry pi and creating cool timelapses.
 This is done using the GoPro REST API defined here: https://github.com/KonradIT/goprowifihack

+## Why this, and why like that?

+FIXME

 ## pi\_config/

 We're controlling the GoPro using a server on a raspberry pi running RPi OS.